mcarrickscott/modarith/README.md

 1. Copy all code from this directory to a working directory.
 2. Run the python script curve.py, selecting curve name and wordlength (32 or 64 bit).
 The curve will be in either Edwards or Weierstrass form.
 Edit this script to add your own curve
 3. The script generates 4 files *field.c* *group.c* *point.h* and *curve.c*
-4. The script automatically injects this code into *edwards.c* or *weierstrass.c* and *curve.h*
+4. The script automatically injects this code into *edwards.c* or *weierstrass.c* and *curve.h*, and into EdDSA or ECDSA code if it exists, as for example into *ed448.c* and *nist256.c*
-5. Compile and link *testcurve.c* with *edwards.c* or *weierstrass.c*
-6. Run testcurve to test the arithmetic and perform some timings.

 The API interface is as indicated in *curve.h*.
-The API is completely implemented in *edwards.c* or *weierstrass.c*
+The curve API is completely implemented in *edwards.c* or *weierstrass.c*

 MAKE SURE to copy fresh copies of *edwards.c* *weierstrass.c* and *curve.h* from source after each test